hgbritten/reading-notes/README.md

-# Growth as a Mindset
+# Growth as a Lifestyle

-## I want to keep myself in a growth mindset
+## How do I achieve that?
 - I can stay positive
-- I can continue to learn
+- I can continue to learn new skills
-- I can encourage others
+- I can reach out to others

 ### heading 3